python-doc-ja/py27-intl/library/turtle.rst

 .. function:: shapesize(stretch_wid=None, stretch_len=None, outline=None)
               turtlesize(stretch_wid=None, stretch_len=None, outline=None)

-   :param stretch_wid: 正の数
+   :param stretch_wid: positive number
-   :param stretch_len: 正の数
+   :param stretch_len: positive number
-   :param outline: 正の数
+   :param outline: positive number

-   ペンの属性 x/y-伸長係数および/またはアウトラインを返すかまたは設定します。
-   サイズ変更のモードは "user" に設定されます。
-   サイズ変更のモードが "user" に設定されたときかつそのときに限り、
-   タートルは伸長係数(stretchfactor)に従って伸長されて表示されます。
-   *stretch_wid* は進行方向に直交する向きの伸長係数で、
-   *stretch_len* は進行方向に沿ったの伸長係数、
-   *outline* はアウトラインの幅を決めるものです。
+   Return or set the pen's attributes x/y-stretchfactors and/or outline.
+Set resizemode to "user".
+If and only if resizemode is set to "user", the turtle will be displayed stretched according to its stretchfactors: *stretch_wid* is stretchfactor perpendicular to its orientation, *stretch_len* is stretchfactor in direction of its orientation, *outline* determines the width of the shapes's outline.

    .. doctest::